travisdesell/exact/financial_loss_functions/README.md

 MACRO_DIR = "macro"
 CRSP_DIR = "sample" # Add directory name here if using CRSP like dataset
 ```
-Here, a sample equivalent of the CRSP dataset is stored in `data/raw/sample/` for quick reproducibilty.
+Here, a sample synthetic dataset like the CRSP dataset is stored in `data/raw/sample/` for quick reproducibilty.

 ## Usage